kwon-a/Physics-Report/README.md

 # Physics-Report
+Personal project created during high school.
 Contains LaTeX file, diagrams, as well as the pdf of the physics report